2013–14 División de Honor de Rugby

 The 2013–14 División de Honor is the 47th season of the top flight of the Spanish domestic rugby union competition since its inception in 1953.
 Regular season began on 14 September 2013 and finished on 4 May 2014.

 The playoff semifinals were played on 18/19 May with the Final taking place on 1 June.

 Valladolid successfully defended its 2012–13 season title by defeating city rivals Hermi El Salvador 26–15 in the championship final.
 Ciencias was the team relegated to División de Honor B 2014–15.

 Competition format

-The regular season runs through 22 matchdays.
-Upon completion the regular season, it is the turn of championship playoffs.
-The breakdown is as follows;

-Teams in 1st & 2nd at regular season standings receive a bye to semifinal.

-Teams at 3rd, 4th, 5th & 6th position plays for the two vacant places in quarter-finals.

-Team in 11th position plays the relegation playoff.

-Team in 12th position is relegated.

-Each win means 4 points to winning team.

-A draw means 2 points for each team.
+The season took place between September and March, with every team playing each other home and away for a total of 22 matches.
+Points were awarded according to the following: